XRPLF/xrpl-dev-portal/content/concepts/consensus-network/transaction-malleability.md

     To be vulnerable, the transaction must be signed with an ECDSA key pair.
 If multi-signed, the transaction must be signed by at least one ECDSA key pair.

-    Most likely, the vulnerable transaction uses a fully-validated signature, but the flags indicate that the transaction would also be valid with a non-fully-canonical one.
+    Most likely, the vulnerable transaction uses a fully-canonical signature, but the flags indicate that the transaction would also be valid with a non-fully-canonical one.
 The transaction may also use `LastLedgerSequence` so that its final outcome is clear in a finite amount of time.

 2. The system notes the identifying hash of the vulnerable transaction, submits it to the XRP Ledger network, then begins monitoring for that hash to be included in a validated ledger version.

 3. A malicious actor sees the transaction propagating through the network before it becomes confirmed.

-4. The malicious actor calculates the alternate signature for the vulnerable transaction, and derives the hash of the resulting transaction data.
+4. The malicious actor calculates the alternate signature for the vulnerable transaction.

-    Unlike creating a signature for a different transaction data, this does not require a large amount of computational work.
+    Unlike creating a signature for different transaction instructions, this does not require a large amount of computational work.
 It can be done in much less time than it takes to generate a signature in the first place.

+    The modified signature results in a different identifying hash.
+(You do not have to calculate the hash before you submit to the network, but knowing the hash makes it easier to check the transaction's status later.)

 5. The malicious actor submits the modified (likely non-fully-canonical) transaction to the network.